 Negotiation skills are important for relationship building as relationships need trust and peace.
 These skills deal with resolving conflicts by focusing on mutual agreement.
 By negotiation, people come to settle for the same goals and outcomes.

 Making decisions and solving problems are skills which help in relationship maintenance.
-Decisions create harmony in social environment and helps relationships prosper whereas problems destroy them.
+Decisions create harmony in a social environment and help relationships prosper whereas problems destroy them.

 There are other important skills for interpersonal communication like questioning skills, interviewing skills, etc.